Create Storage Classes by Using the Custom Storage Class Designer

 To prevent the generated code from initializing the data, set Data initialization to

 None.
 When your external code initializes the data, use this setting to prevent the generated code from overwriting your initialization.
+This setting does not apply to data that you specify in an Initialize Function block.

 Call Custom Accessor Functions or Macros Instead of Reading and Writing to Variables